^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The reasons for the increase and decrease in the average concentration of hemoglobin in the erythrocyte
+Causes of increases and decreases in the average hemoglobin concentration in the erythrocyte

 Medical expert of the article